flutter/cocoon/codesign/README.md

  --output-zip-file-path=/b/output.zip
  ```

-The meaning and usage of each field is explained in detail
+Use `codesign --help` to learn more.

-in the comment section of `bin/codesign.dart`.
+Alternatively, if user has dart installed and does not wish to build a binary,

-Use `/path/to/codesign --help` to learn more.
+codesign app can be invoked via `dart run bin/codesign.dart --<extra_flags>`.